-This Fall, as the University looks toward a Tobacco- and Smoke-Free Campus in 2018, is the perfect time to commit to quit your tobacco habit.
+As the University looks toward a Tobacco- and Smoke-Free Campus in 2020, now is the perfect time to commit to quit your tobacco habit.

-Students can visit http://studenthealth.georgetown.edu, https://studenthealth.georgetown.edu/health-promotion, or facebook.com/GUHealthEd for cessation information and resources.
+Students can also visit http://studenthealth.georgetown.edu, https://studenthealth.georgetown.edu/health-promotion, or facebook.com/GUHealthEd for cessation information and resources.

 Kaiser’s Breathe program supports you as you explore why it’s hard to quit smoking, and offers tips and advice to help you give up the habit.
 You’ll receive a customized action plan that shows you successful ways to quit.